-Even though many organizations tell you that you will get exposure for your donations, it is good to ask how you will be receiving exposure.
-Ask if they will be promoting the event with their email list and on their social media accounts.
+Even though many organizations tell you that you will get exposure for your donations, it is good to ask how you will receive exposure.
+Ask if they will promote the event with their email list and social media accounts.
 If so, ask them if they need any promotional materials like images, email addresses, or descriptions of the art.

 Local Charity Events

-Participating in local events would give you a chance to promote your art to people in your area.
+Participating in local events would allow you to promote your art to people in your area.
 Use this time to meet new people in your area, use your elevator pitch to get the word out that you are a local artist.
 Local nonprofit organizations often promote local artists who contribute donations to their events.

 You are operating an art business to make a profit, not to lose money.
-Make sure that every charity you are participating in is in your business’s best interest.
+Ensure that every charity you participate in is in your business’s best interest.

 The objective of supporting charities is to help people in need with your art and make people aware that you are the artist who created the art they admire.

-Some artists think that they will be able to use charities as a right off, but that is not the case.
+Some artists think they can use charities as a tax right off, but that is not the case.

 When you donate an item, you can only deduct the cost of the materials and supplies used to create the art.